IMPORTANCE OF REPLICA SAMPLES

 The

-optical microscope makes it possible to observe the replica in bright or dark
+optical microscope makes it possible to observe the replica in a bright or dark

 field.
-The area at the machine part or the tool part to be examined shall be
+The area of the machine part or the tool part to be examined shall be

 prepared with a suitable preparatory technique which is the same as the usual